 So enthralling a gaze, dare I look away

-For at a moments notice sight can be
+For at a moments notice sight can be lost,

 this article was published in our print quarterly number seven, Words.